Did you know the films you watch, sound recordings, or background music are all protected under copyright law?

 - Control over licensing: Creators can license their films to third parties for specific uses or in specific regions, allowing for wider distribution while maintaining control.

 These privileges empower cinematograph film creators to protect their work, generate income, and maintain creative control over their productions.

 Benefits of copyright in cinematographic films

-Copyright and the areas of Cinematographic film
+Copyright and the areas of cinematographic film

 Effects of censorship on copyright

-Performance of Artist in movie
+Performance of artist in movie

 The performance of an actor is not protected under the Copyright Act.
 However, the Rome convention has established new provisions under the Copyright law by introducing performer’s rights.
-Here, the term “performers” includes actors, singers, musicians, dancers or any performers who work upon artistic or literary work, they are protected for some acts for which they have not consented.
+Here, the term “performers” includes actors, singers, musicians, dancers or any performers who work on artistic or literary work.
+They are protected for some acts for which they have not consented.
 Such acts include:

 Copyright in lyric, music and creator of cinematograph film

 You must know that most of the films or short videos consist of some music or song as a part of it.
 As these music, songs, and lyrics are a part of cinematographic films, they need copyright protection to prevent infringement or violation.
 However, the author or the producer of music has their rights to produce their work in public.
 Therefore, they have the authority to allow the creators of a cinematographic film to present their work as a part of their film in front of the public.